nzbzny/hecto/README.md

+My first foray into becoming a Rustacean

-Building a text editor in Rust following the blog at https://www.flenker.blog/hecto/
+Building a text editor in Rust following https://www.flenker.blog/hecto/

 # TODO: